benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 - Data treated as 'read only'
 - Output treated as disposable

 Version control: Track changes for code
 ========================================================
 Payoffs
 - Eases collaboration
-- Can track changes in any file type (plain text is best), and who made them
+- Can track changes in any file type (ideally plain text), and who made them
 - Can revert file to any point in its tracked history

 Costs